 Nosophobia – Symptoms

 Symptoms of nosophobia can be emotional, mental and physical.
-Physical symptoms of nosophobia include panic attacks, dizziness, shortness of breath, sweating, chest pain, and nausea, among others.
+Physical symptoms of nosophobia include panic attacks, dizziness, shortness of breath, sweating, chest pain, and nausea.
+This is not a definitive list, there can be other symptoms too.
 A nosophobia victim will avoid going to the doctor for the fear of being diagnosed with a disease.

 Nosophobia – Treatment Options

-Cognitive behavioral therapy (CBT) is found to help patients of nosophobia overcome their irrational fears through graded exposure to a situation involving sickness.
+Cognitive behavioral therapy (CBT) is found to help patients of nosophobia overcome their irrational fears.
+It works through graded exposure to a situation involving sickness.
 A person with the phobia is exposed through the mind in the initial sessions and thereafter physically in the subsequent sessions.
-This helps the patient to rationalize and alter his thinking pattern to give a more positive response.
+This helps the patient to rationalize and alter their thinking pattern to give a more positive response.

 The physical symptoms of nosophobia can be managed with suitable medications.
 Traditional anti-anxiety drugs such as benzodiazepines anti-depressants such as beta blockers are generally prescribed.
 However, these drugs do not treat the underlying cause of the disorder.
 Some of them are also likely to have side effects that have to be managed.